Orchextra/orchextra-android-sdk/README.md

 Now you can check if Push notifications are working, try to send a push using _Parse Dashboard_.
 Try to write and send an original message and check if it works!!.

 ## Image recognition integration
-Image recognition is added as an add-on to Orchextra, by default SDK is not containing any Image recognition implementation, the only thing that is including is an interface that allows any of his implementations to communicate with Orchectra SDK.
+Image recognition is added as an add-on to Orchextra, by default SDK is not containing any Image recognition implementation, the only thing that is including is an interface that allows any of his implementations to communicate with Orchextra SDK.

 So, you can add the corresponding implementation as a gradle dependency to your project, at this moment the only available implementation is using Vuforia as image recognition engine.
 Here you have the gradle dependency: